voteview/member_photos/README.md

 CLINTON, William Jefferson (Bill) | 099909 | President | Democratic Party | 106 | President | 1946 | | images/wiki/099909.jpg | wiki |
 GUILL, Ben Hugh | 003874 | Texas | Republican Party | 81 | House | 1909 | 1994 | images/manual/003874.jpg | manual | [Representing Texas](https://books.google.com/books?id=-14gbMQftG0C)

+### Installing prerequisites to add images

+In order to add images, you will need to install several dependencies.
+The scrapers, which seek and download new images, require [Python](https://www.python.org/) and external dependencies currently described in `requirements.txt`.
+The image processing side, which resizes and crops images, requires [ImageMagick](https://imagemagick.org/index.php), [smartcrop-cli](https://github.com/jwagner/smartcrop-cli), [JPEGTran](https://jpegclub.org/jpegtran/), and [jpegoptim](https://github.com/tjko/jpegoptim).

+Ubuntu / apt users may find `dependencies.sh` convenient to install some of the above.

 ### Quick tutorial: adding new images

-1. Run the appropriate scraper or manually add the photo to the appropriate raw folder.
+1. Run a scraper or manually add a photo to the appropriate raw folder (likely `images/raw/manual/`).
 2. If a manual image has been added, add a provenance statement to `config/provenance.json`
-3. Run `constrain_images.sh` to generate processed versions of the images.
+3. Run `constrain_images.sh` to generate processed versions of the images from raw images.
 4. Run `config/dump_csv.py` to update the database with the new images.
+This ensures that the `members.csv` file is up to date and that `verify.py`'s tests work.
 5. Run `verify.py` to ensure the data integrity.
 6. If added images upgrade earlier images (for example, `bio_guide` images replacing `wiki` images), run `verify.py --flush` to remove the no longer used files.
+7. Open a pull request to submit your images to us.

 ### Check for Missing